duongddinh/banana-modules/README.md

 ```
 apebanana install math
 ```
-The tool comes here to find the max.ape file and downloads it for you to use in your project.
+The tool comes here to find the math.ape file and downloads it for you to use in your project.

 ## How to Use a Module
 Find a module: Browse the files in this repository to see what's available.

 Install it: Use the apebanana command to fetch the module.
-For example, to get a module named filehandler.ape, you would run:
+For example, to get a module named math.ape, you would run:
 ```
 apebanana install math
 ```